HROlive/Introduction-to-Scalable-Deep-Learning/README.md

 ## Description

-In this course, we will cover machine learning and deep learning and how to achieve scaling to high performance computing systems.
-The course aims at covering all levels, from fundamental software design to specific compute environments and toolkits.
-We want to enable the participants to unlock the resource of machines like the JUWELS booster for their machine learning workflows.
-Different from previous years we assume that the participants have a background from a university level introductory course to machine learning.
+In this course, we will cover machine learning and deep learning and how to achieve scaling to high-performance computing systems.
+The course aims to cover all levels, from fundamental software design to specific computing environments and toolkits.
+We want to enable the participants to unlock the resources of machines like the JUWELS booster for their machine learning workflows.
+Different from previous years we assume that the participants have a background from a university-level introductory course to machine learning.
 Suggested options for self-teaching are given below.

 We will start the course with a presentation of high performance computing system architectures and the design paradigms for HPC software.
 In the tutorial, we familiarize the users with the environment.
 Furthermore, we give a recap of important machine learning concepts and algorithms and the participants will train and test a reference model.
-Afterwards, we introduce how deep learning algorithms can be parallelized for supercomputer usage with Horovod.
-Furthermore, we discuss best practicies and pitfalls in adopting deep learning algorithms on supercomputers and learn to test their function and performance.
-Finally we apply the gained expertise to large scale unsupervised learning, with a particular focus on Generative Adversarial Networks (GANs).
+Afterward, we introduce how deep learning algorithms can be parallelized for supercomputer usage with Horovod.
+Furthermore, we discuss best practices and pitfalls in adopting deep learning algorithms on supercomputers and learn to test their function and performance.
+Finally, we apply the gained expertise to large scale unsupervised learning, with a particular focus on Generative Adversarial Networks (GANs).

 ## Information